April 15, 2025

 Issue 22

-Welcome to Issue 22 of Zooscape!
-We have to snatch up the moments of happiness we can find, even when our lives are burning down around us.
+Welcome to Issue 22: Haunted Happiness We have to snatch up the moments of happiness we can find, even when our lives are burning down around us.
 Even if you’re a haunted house, maybe you can still make room inside yourself to host something better — something warm and fuzzy with a beating heart — before you go up in flames.
 So, here are a few bright points of light, a few warmly beating hearts to cheer you on these endlessly strange days. * * * A Colony of Vampires by Beth Dawkins The Wolf, the Fox, and the Ring by Mocha Cookie Crumble The Way the Light Tangles by Emmie Christie Heron…

 December 15, 2024